Introduction

 - Under Target Transit Gateway, select the Transit Gateway we created previously, and for Customer Gateway, choose New.

-The BGP AS Number is the ASN you plan to use for the Harmony SASE Network; the default is 64512. - Make sure your naming convention makes sense so you can locate and discern between the connections later.
+The BGP AS Number is the ASN you plan to use for the Check Point SASE Network; the default is 64512.

 - Navigate to Transit Gateway attachments under TRANSIT GATEWAYS and find the Transit Gateway Attachment you just created- rename it to something that makes sense to you, like the screenshot below: